sell-a-house-with-tenants-california

 Free sample letter to notify tenant of sale of property

 If you’re preparing to sell your property, being organized is key and a primary requirement is your letter to notify the tenant of the sale of property.
 Such letters need to be straightforward and clear, and there are a range of elements that need to be addressed.
-We offer a 120-day notice to sell California template as an example of what you’ll need to cover and how best to do so.
+We offer a 30 and 60-day notice to sell California template as an example of what you’ll need to cover and how best to do so.

 Letter of Intent